Peter Hilton in detail

 Peter Hilton is a software developer, writer, speaker, trainer, and musician.
 Peter’s professional interests are business process management, web application development, functional design, agile software development and project management.
 He currently works as a developer and technical writer for a process management product company, and also delivers the occasional lecture and training course.

-Peter’s software development interests include web application frameworks, software development methodology and practices, and web-based collaboration.
+Peter’s software development interests include business process management, web application frameworks, software crafting, functional design, and agile software development.

 Peter consults for Signavio, and is available approximately one day per week for consulting, training and speaking opportunities.